Arterial roads in metropolitan Phoenix: Hunt Highway

+I

+Idaho Road

+Idaho Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
+It begins at Baseline Avenue in Apache Junction, and passes the U.S. Route 60 and Prospector Park.
+The highway continues for six miles and ends at McDowell Boulevard.

 Indian School Road

 Indian School Road runs continuously east/west for approximately 41 miles with the Salt River Pima-Maricopa Indian Community at the east end and Buckeye & Maricopa County White Tank Mountain Regional Park at the west end.
 It intersects with Arizona State Route 101, Arizona State Route 51, Interstate 17, US 60/Grand Avenue and Arizona State Route 303.
 Though running predominantly through the metro Phoenix area, Indian School Road does continue west of the White Tank Mountains from approximately 27600 West to 41100 West (411th Avenue being an overpass and access to Tonopah and Interstate 10) to 46700 West, and from 48700 West to Harquahala Valley Road (52000 West).

-Indian School Road was named in territorial days as the road to the Phoenix Indian School (1890-1991) located on the site of the present Steele Indian School Park.
+Indian School Road was named in territorial days as the road to the Phoenix Indian School (1890–1991) located on the site of the present Steele Indian School Park.